blacklightpy/vaultofknowledge/Technology.md

 λόγος (-lógos) further derives from the word λέγω (légō) which means "to put in order".

+## Modern day definition
 So technology by itself in the modern world means the methods as well as devices created out of such methods, which organize the wonders of nature.
-This in itself while is just a form of art, by adding our intentions to such a device or method, we can make it "useful".
+This while in itself is just a form of "art", by adding our intentions to such a device or method, we can make it "useful".